 Naturally, I bore feelings of resentments, and I probably have never forgiven some of my family for their behaviour back then; while they took a back seat to participate in the grieving process.
 I have often sensed that somehow, they resented me, as I was the only one with my mum when she died.
 As though I had left it to the last minute to tell them of her downward turn, which meant they had to rush to get to the hospital in time.
 It’s a horrible thought, but it’s one that crosses my mind at times, but I didn’t choose her moment to slip away…

-I was with my sister when she took her final breath, and at that time and the days that preceded it, I felt there was no other place I was meant to be.
-I had done the right thing for me, and the right thing by my darling sister, making sure she had company throughout all her waking hours.
-I did not want her to slip away unnoticed, and it being there gave me some kind of peace.
+When my sister took her final breath I was with her.
+On that day and the days that preceded it, I felt there was no other place for me to be.
+For me, I had done the right thing for both myself my darling sister, making sure she had company throughout all her waking hours.
+I did not want her to slip away unnoticed, and by being there gave me some kind of peace.

 It is time for me to let them go.